 |are part of the National Wild and Scenic Rivers System, which was created by Congress in 1968 to preserve certain rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations. |

 Both the Grand Junction and Uncompahgre Field Offices, in their resource management plans, determined that a number of streams within the Dominguez-Escalante NCA (D-E NCA) are “eligible” for wild and scenic river (WSR) consideration.
 During the resource management planning process for the D-E NCA, the BLM makes decisions regarding the "suitability" of river segments within the D-E NCA.
+During the planning process for the D-E NCA resource management plan, one segment was found suitable for WSR designation.

 Public Input During the Wild and Scenic River Study Process